xanadunf/matchbook/README.md

 * **mb_bet_update**
 * **mb_bet_cancel**

-In order to obtain details on bets that have settled the following functions can be used.
+In order to obtain details on bets that have settled the following function can be used.
+Again, full function parameters can be see in the R documentation (?mb_get_settled)

 * **mb_get_settled**